tier4/driving_log_replayer/docs/use_case/annotationless_perception.en.md

   UseCaseFormatVersion: 0.2.0
   Conditions:
     ClassConditions:
       # Describe the conditions for each class.
-If a class with no condition is output, the default condition will be applied.
+If a class with no conditions is output, only the metrics are calculated.
+It does not affect the evaluation.
+      # In the sample data, the class of TRUCK is also output, but the condition is not described, so TRUCK is always Success.
       CAR: # classification key
-        # Threshold: {} # If Metrics are specified from result.jsonl of a previous test, the value here will be overwritten.
-If it is a dictionary type, it can be empty.
         Threshold:
+          # Keys not described will not be evaluated (will always be a success)
           lateral_deviation: { min: 10.0, max: 10.0, mean: 10.0 }
           yaw_deviation: { min: 10.0, max: 10.0, mean: 10.0 }
           predicted_path_deviation_5.00: { min: 10.0, max: 10.0, mean: 10.0 }